FerretedHeart/ProgrammingNotes/Angular/Routing.md

   - Order matters

-- path: Url segment for the route
+- path: a string that matches the URL in the browser address bar

   - No leading slash
   - '' for default route
   - '**' for wildcard route

-- component
+- component: the component that the router should create when navigating to this route

   - Not string name; not enclosed in quotes